 What’s It Like To Cook In?

-The Toyota Tacoma Camper had a pretty large work surface to prepare meals on, and also had the added bonus of having hot and cold water too, which made washing up a breeze.
-The two burner hob was perfect for whipping up most meals, and with the pop topped there was plenty of room to stand up while cooking (I’m 5’10” for reference).
+The Toyota Tacoma Camper had a pretty large work surface to prepare meals on.
+It also had the added bonus of having hot and cold water too, which made washing up a breeze.
+The two-burner hob was perfect for whipping up most meals, and with the pop topped there was plenty of room to stand up while cooking (I’m 5’10” for reference).

-Four Wheel Campers provide two pass bottles with every build so that you can always have a spare.
-These are located outside the build in a handy lockable storage area, and you can rest easy knowing that the propane alarm will wake you if there is a leak.
+Four Wheel Campers provide two propane tanks with every build, so that you always have a spare to hand.
+These are located outside the build in a handy lockable storage area, and you can rest easy knowing that the alarm will wake you if there is a leak.

 Was The Toyota Tacoma Camper Comfortable?

 It was, and I sometimes found it hard to get up in the morning because the bed was so comfortable.
 In its fixed position, the bed was a standard queen size, but you also have the option of extending it past the cooker to create a massive sleeping platform that uses the cushions from the chair next to the swivel-table.
-I did this every night as I liked feeling like the Hugh Heffner of the
+I did this every night, as I enjoyed feeling like the off-grid Hugh Heffner.

 Is It A Good Place To Work From?

 Thanks to the touch-operated LED lights and comfortable chair/table combo, you can work at any time of day or night.
-If you make a living from life on the road, then there are tonnes of places to charge your USB and 12V gadgets while on the go too, so late night Mario Kart sessions don’t have to be a thing of the past!
+If you make a living from life on the road, then there are tonnes of places to charge your USB and 12V gadgets.
+I also appreciated that late night Mario Kart sessions didn’t have to be a thing of the past!

 The Toyota Tacoma Camper is a great and affordable way to get off the grid at a moments notice; you can even keep it stocked up with clothes and dry goods all year round!
 At just over $17’000 (around £13’000) it’ a cheap alternative to buying some of the top campervan conversions on the market.
 This price doesn’t include the cost of the Toyota Tacoma itself, but after driving one across California I wouldn’t need an excuse to part with the money if I saw one in a local second-hand dealership.